-Much of the problem with focusing is feeling overwhelmed by the amount of tasks you have to do.
+Much of the problem with focusing is feeling overwhelmed by the number of tasks you have to do.
 If this is the case, you have to learn to prioritize all your tasks so that you can get the most important things out of the way first.

 A good tip is to find the top three most important things to do each day.
 Write these down in the morning, and tackle them one by one.
 Also, don’t multitask unless it’s absolutely necessary in order to complete the work – this will cause you to lose focus. rather, break the tasks down into manageable chunks, and do each one at a good pace.
 Before you know it, you will have raced through all your work.

 | “Another thing to note here is that you should avoid multitasking.
 There is simply no need to focus on multiple things at once when you can take it step-by-step.”